Competition, Persuasion, and Search: Introduction

-The literature examining the role of information on search market outcomes has largely focused on the relationship between a single information designer and a searching agent. \cite{sato23} characterize the optimal signal for a designer who influences the search behavior of an agent engaged in ordered search \`a la \cite{wei79}.
+A larger literature examines the role of information on search market outcomes when a searching agent contracts with a single information designer. \cite{sato23} characterize the optimal signal for a designer who influences the search behavior of an agent engaged in ordered search \`a la \cite{wei79}.
 Similarly, \cite{do22} and \cite{hu22} characterize the optimal signal for a designer with intrinsic preferences over the outcomes of a large random search market. \cite{mek23} do the same for a profit-maximizing information broker; they find a unique stationary equilibrium outcome of a persuaded search game between a single broker and a searching agent.
 Our work refines theirs by showing that in monopoly market structures, their unique stationary equilibrium outcome is in fact the unique equilibrium outcome for high search costs whereas a folk-theorem result obtains for low search costs.

-A smaller body of work explores the role of competitive information provision in search markets. \cite{boa19} and \cite{he23} study how competition among information designers affects outcomes in a random search market, and \cite{au2023attraction, au24} study the case of a directed search market.
-These papers consider an agent who engages bilaterally with a sequence of designers as in \cite{dia71}, making each designer-agent relationship short-lived and effectively monopolistic.
-Consequently, equilibria feature a ``Diamond Paradox," where the agent terminates his search in the first period and the initial designer captures the full surplus, despite the presence of competition.
-In contrast, we consider an agent who engages simultaneously with all brokers in each period, thereby eliminating the local monopoly power of any one broker.
-This leads to a richer set of equilibrium outcomes, ranging from Bertrand-like competition to collusion among the brokers.
+A complementary set of papers \citep[see, e.g.,][]{bonatti2020consumer,kayaRoy2024repeated} enriches the downstream physical-good market while simplifying the information environment.
+The closest comparison along these lines is \citet{dilme2025repeated}, who studies repeated trade between a privately informed buyer and a sequence of price-setting sellers who observe noisy records of the buyer's past purchases.
+Given the applied setting motivating our analysis, we instead abstract away downstream pricing and private values in order to isolate how competition among upstream information brokers affects information provision, surplus creation, and surplus division in search.